SemanticMediaWiki/SemanticMediaWiki/docs/api.md

 The parameter "formatcount" will output an array of used formats together with its count information.

 ## BrowseApi
-An interface to browse facts of a subject (wikipage).
+An interface to browse facts of a subject (wikipage) including special properties and subobjects.

 > api.php?action=browse&subject=Main%20Page